nukep/Dockerfiles/minecraft/README.md

 If you want to exit and keep the server running, enter the escape sequence `Ctrl+P, Ctrl+Q`.
 This will deattach you from the Docker container.

+## Backing Up World

+It is probably a good idea to keep backups of your world save.
+You can do this without stopping the server container by temporarily disabling world saving.
+There is an example Ruby script to do this [here](https://gist.github.com/audy/e04f617f6ba2ae045b04).